The Real Estate Settlement Procedures Act: Regulation X

 - Servicers must establish procedures and policies for providing delinquent borrowers with continuity of contact with servicer personnel

-Who May Benefit from a Regulation X Case Review?
+Who May Benefit from a Regulation X Case?

-Mortgage loan borrowers who meet any of the following criteria should immediately contact Atlas Consumer Law to request a case review:
+- Mortgage loan borrowers who meet any of the criteria should contact Atlas Consumer law at (312) 313-1613

 - Borrowers who have been recently discharged from Chapter 7 or Chapter 13